DinahIqa/assessment-scrapper/README.md

 To use the program, you can edit the base_url to any subreddit that you want to analyse.
 The endpoint ./json is necessary to ensure that the program will read in the JSON form for easier data access.

+You must have the requests package to use this program.

 To change the page range, you can change the for i in range to any number of page you like.

 To run the program, simply run python redditscrapper.py.